 Harris Jayaraj

 Harris Jayaraj is an Indian composer, best known for Tamil cinema.
 Harris Jayaraj began their career in 2001 and has been a prominent figure in the industry for over 25 years.
-With over 60 credits to their name and an average audience rating of 6.0, Harris Jayaraj remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Harris Jayaraj remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Harris Jayaraj's career remains one of the longest and most celebrated in Tamil cinema.

 - Born